Abstract

 14. Conclusions

-We have articulated a covariant framework in which the rate of time is a dynamical field with universal matter coupling.
+This paper articulates a covariant framework in which the rate of time is a dynamical field with universal matter coupling.
 The architecture preserves local Lorentz invariance and null-cone structure (in the conformal limit), conforms to multi-messenger bounds, and yields new invariant observables—synchronization holonomy and clock anholonomy—that vanish in GR and are measurable with modern clocks.
 Screening reconciles local nulls with cosmological dynamics; a controlled disformal sector allows minute, bounded photon-cone tilts that provide clean targets for holonomy experiments.
 The theory is falsifiable with realistic experiments and promises to clarify persistent cosmological tensions.

 Appendix A: Proofs and Key Derivations